 For Truvada (TDF), we are currently advising anyone who believes they are a victim eligible for compensation to speak with an attorney well in advance of 10/31/20, because this may be the cutoff for filing claims.
 The earlier you reach out for a free consultation, the sooner we will be able to determine your eligibility and advise you as to what options may be available to protect your rights.

 Those who suffered liver or other problems after taking Truvada should contact us for a free case evaluation.
 We work on a contingency-fee basis.
 If you or a loved one has experienced complications after taking Truvada, you may be eligible to file a claim for medical costs, emotional distress, and further damages.
 Fill out our free case evaluation form to see if you are eligible for a potential Truvada lawsuit.
 An experienced attorney at Morris Bart will assist you in the evaluation process.
 Initial consultations are free.
-Click here to see more about our office locations throughout Louisiana, Mississippi, Alabama, and Arkansas.
-Call us at 1-800-537-8185 today.
+We serve clients from multipleoffice locations throughout Louisiana, Mississippi, Alabama, and Arkansas.
+Call us today!

 to find a Morris Bart office near you.